zhangchiqing/concurrency/README.md

 A fixed-length queue could be added to throttle the number of async calls running concurrently.

 ### Timeout
 This example shows how to give a timeout for an async call.
-The implementation is also essentially the same for racing two async calls.
+The implementation can also be used the same for racing two async calls.

 ```
 ▸ cd golang/timeout